PARENT ROLES AND EXPECTATIONS

 GUIDE FOR DEPENDENT STUDY (GRADES 8-10):

 Some courses at this level will begin to cover subject matter that may be unfamiliar to parents.
 At the same time, the student is still at a dependent age where disciplined study habits must be developed, not by parental force, but through positive encouragement and through the student’s growing awareness of personal consequences.
-In order for these classes to be successful, the teacher depends on the parents to make certain that their student keeps up with the course material assigned and, if difficulties arise, to communicate with the teacher.
-In some cases, private tutoring may be necessary.
+In order for these classes to be successful, the teacher depends on their partnership with the parents to make certain that their student keeps up with the course material assigned and, if difficulties arise, to communicate with the teacher.
+In some cases, hired private tutoring may be necessary.

 GUIDE TO INDEPENDENT STUDY (GRADES 11-12):

 In the latter years of high school, the parents have the opportunity to monitor the independent school work performed by their children while still being available to provide additional guidance as needed.
-Courses offered by DCA at this level will mimic those of a Junior College program where independent study skills and disciplined planning for completing homework assignments are both necessary for success.
+Courses offered by Legacy Classical at this level will mimic those of a Junior College program where independent study skills and disciplined planning for completing homework assignments are both necessary for success.

 Some courses will involve equipment or expertise which necessitate that teaching be done in the classroom and leaves little for the parents to teach at home.
 This role, therefore, will require the least amount of time by the parent but its importance cannot be understated.
 The primary responsibility of the parents is to track the progress of their son or daughter and to monitor how well they are doing.
 Are they becoming discouraged, or are they enjoying the class?
 What activities are being done each day?
 What is the student learning?
 In short, parents need to show an interest and express this to their children.
 If problems should develop, then the parent should notify the teacher immediately.